Not long ago, I was talking to a CEO about what makes an employer attractive to top talent.

 1. Positive Work Environment

 A positive work environment is essential.
+Attractive employers know this.
 A day at work shouldn't feel like a competition with your work-mates.
 If everybody pulls in the same direction, the company itself will see better results.

 A positive work environment means that employees lift each other up and work together towards a common goal.
 Everyone helps each other to fulfill their full potential.